OpenSuSE Man Pages

 your selection of a sort field.

-o The 'a' and 'w' keys can be used to cycle through all available
+o The `a' and `w' keys can be used to cycle through all available

-windows and the 'q' or <Esc> keys exit Fields Management.
+windows and the `q' or <Esc> keys exit Fields Management.

-The Fields Management screen can also be used to change the 'current'
+The Fields Management screen can also be used to change the `current'

 window/field group in either full-screen mode or alternate-display

 mode.
-Whatever was targeted when 'q' or <Esc> was pressed will be made
+Whatever was targeted when `q' or <Esc> was pressed will be made

 current as you return to the top display.
 See topic 5.
-ALTERNATE-DIS-

-rent' windows and field groups.
+insight into `current' windows and field groups.

 Note: Any window that has been scrolled horizontally will be reset if

 any field changes are made via the Fields Management screen.
-Any ver-
+Any

 4. INTERACTIVE Commands

 Listed below is a brief index of commands within categories.
-Some com-
+Some

-mands appear more than once -- their meaning or scope may vary
+commands appear more than once -- their meaning or scope may vary

 depending on the context in which they are issued.